wallarm/product-documentation/docs/latest/waf-installation/kubernetes/kong-ingress-controller/customization.md

 # Customizing Kong Ingress Controller with integrated Wallarm services

-This article instructs you on safe and effective customization of [Kong Ingress Controller with integrated Wallarm services](deployment.md).
+This article instructs you on the safe and effective customization of the [Kong Ingress Controller with integrated Wallarm services](deployment.md).

 ## Configuration area